-If you find yourself all the way out in Perth, iCity Tours has a handful of awesome free walking tours.
-They are organized by Visit Perth and run by volunteers, so it’s a fun way to interact with the locals and really get a sense of what life is like in Australia’s underrated coastal city.
+If you find yourself all the way out in Perth (which I hope you do — it’s a great, underrated and under-visited city!), iCity Tours has half a dozen awesome free walking tours.
+They are organized by Visit Perth and run by volunteers so it’s a fun way to interact with the locals and really get a sense of what life is like in Australia’s underrated coastal city.

 4. Best Party Tour Company: The Magic Bus

-Trips go from Perth north to Broome or east to Melbourne each month, so you have to time your trip accordingly to line up with the set departure.
+Trips go from Perth north to Broome or east to Melbourne so you have to time your trip accordingly to line up with the set departure.
 The itineraries are always flexible, as they let riders vote on where to go and what to do, so every trip is unique.
 They try to keep a balance of 50% men and 50% women, as well as a balance of different nationalities, so there is always a diverse group.
-Trips begin at 1,200 AUD ($822 USD) per person.

 Intrepid is my go-to travel company when it comes to multi-day excursions.
-In Australia, they offer 70 different itineraries to choose from, ranging from a quick two-day tour to an in-depth 24-day adventure around the entire country.
+In Australia, they offer dozens of different itineraries, ranging from a quick three-day tour to in-depth 17-day adventures around the country.

 Unlike some of the companies above, this is not a party tour.
 They are small groups led by expert local guides with a focus on culture, history, and food, as well as ethical travel and leaving a small environmental impact.
 You’re guaranteed to return home with a much deeper and more nuanced appreciation of your destination.

 And you’ll get a much broader range of ages and travel styles with Intrepid tours too (it’s not just for backpackers).
 With such a wide range of travelers choosing Intrepid tours, you always end up with an awesome group of people to travel with.